Diagnosing Simulation and Hardware Barriers to Cross-Size Transfer in Equivariant Quantum Reinforcement Learning: Detailed Assumptions for the Transfer Bound

-\underline{\emph{(A2-i) Fresh-instance regime (i.i.d.\ episodes).}} The agent is trained for $M_n$ episodes, each started on an independently drawn instance $\mathcal I^{(e)}\sim\mathcal D_n$; the exploratory policy is fixed \emph{a priori}.
-Episode returns $\{R^{(e)}\}_{e=1}^{M_n}$ are therefore i.i.d.\ and bounded in $[0,1]$.
-Hence Theorem 4 of \cite{schatzki2024theoretical} gives, with probability $\ge 1-\delta$,
+\textbf{(A2-i) Fresh-instance regime.} The agent is trained for \(M_n\) episodes, each started on an independently drawn instance \(I^{(e)}\sim\mathcal{D}_n\).
+If the exploratory policy is fixed in advance, the episode returns \(\{R^{(e)}\}_{e=1}^{M_n}\) are i.i.d. and bounded in \([0,1]\).
+The optimistic Schatzki-type rate applies if the greedy-decoded rollout class inherits the equivariant covering rate of the underlying QNN class.